 - Can I view scores online?

 - Yes.
-Approximately six weeks after your Subject Test date you will receive an email notification from ETS that your official scores are available in your My GRE Account and that official score reports have been sent to your designated score recipients.
-Visit your My GRE Account to view your scores.
-If you wish to have a paper copy of your official Examinee Score Report, you may use the new print functionality in your My GRE Account to print a copy of your official score report.
+Approximately five weeks after your Subject Test date you will receive an email notification from ETS that your official scores are available in your ETS Account and that official score reports have been sent to your designated score recipients.
+Visit your ETS Account to view your scores.
+If you wish to have a paper copy of your official Test-taker Score Report, you may use the new print functionality in your ETS Account to print a copy of your official score report.
 For more information, see Getting Your Scores.

 Ready to take a GRE® Subject Test?